jrlmontejo/90northmedia.com/README.md

 ### How do I get set up? ###

 1. Download and install composer - [https://getcomposer.org/](https://getcomposer.org/)
-2. Run `composer install` to install the Blankslate parent theme and the CPT and ACF plugins
+2. Run `composer install` to install the CPT and ACF plugins.
-3. Create a `wp-config.php` file based on `wp-config-sample.php`
+3. Create a `wp-config.php` file based on `wp-config-sample.php`.
-4. Create a local server (I use MAMP Pro)
+4. Create a local server (I use MAMP Pro).
-5. Activate the White Widget Boilerplate theme
+5. In the `/wwboilerplate` folder, find and replace 'wwboilerplate' with the name of your project.
+6. Rename the `/wwboilerplate` folder to the name of your project.
+7. Edit the theme info in `style.css`.
+8. Activate your new theme via the Wordpress Dashboard.

 ### Notes ###